 Me: Very true.

 6. Is there anything else you would like to tell me about yourself? – Ace of Cups

 APT: I’m a gift of unconditional love to mankind.
-The more you trust the unseen gift that comes with this deck, the more intuitively your readings will flow.
+The more you trust the unseen gift that comes with this deck, the more intuitive your readings will be.

-Me: I will definitely trust in this gift!
+Me: I will definitely trust this gift!
 Thank you so much!